DefenderOfBasic/notebook/source/content/⭐️ Open Research Institute.md

 The open research institute is where you write down weekly what you think is at the frontier of human knowledge, until you find it.
 That's the onboarding.

-You graduate when you contribute a novel piece (make a 90/10 prediction) that's your degree.
+You graduate when you contribute a novel piece (make a 90/10 prediction, as in, a prediction that most people get wrong, and you are in the minority that get it right) that's your degree.

 See: https://openresearchinstitute.org/